bossley9/sam-bossley/thoughts/why-you-should-use-rss.md

 ---
+layout: layouts/thought
 title: Why You Should Use RSS (Why Modern Social Media Sucks)
 desc:
-  'In this post I hope to discourage everyone away from traditional social media platforms due to their toxicity and sexualization.
-As an objectively superior alternative, I recommend RSS, an ad-free content streamlined system to ensure only the content you intend to see will be shown to you.'
+  "In this post I hope to discourage everyone away from traditional social media platforms due to their toxicity and sexualization.
+As an objectively superior alternative, I recommend RSS, an ad-free content streamlined system to ensure only the content you intend to see will be shown to you."
-date: 08/13/20 10:57
+date: 2020-08-13 10:57:00
-lastUpdated: 08/13/20 13:35
 tags:
   - tech
   - suggestion